b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 7 (Investigator Lab).md

 – Create and monitor lab policies for staff
 – Provide a safe and secure workplace for staff and evidence

+• Staff member duties:
+– Have Knowledge and Training:
+• Hardware and software
+• OS and file types
+• Deductive reasoning
+• Work is reviewed regularly by the lab manager – to ensure that quality of work is maintained

 <br>